Election Self-Care Kit

 On average it is suggested that adults get about 7 to 9 hours of sleep per night to maintain their physical and mental health in addition to their overall well-being.
 Here are some things to help promote restful and productive sleep:

 It is not uncommon for college students to experience mental health struggles.
 Counseling and Psychological Services (CAPS) is a great source of support for issues of sadness, anxiety, loneliness, college adjustment, relationship struggles, and other concerns not requiring medical intervention.
-All students are invited to join CAPS' online workshop series, including the three-session Anxiety Toolbox.
-You can request a consultation or referrals and access our extensive website resources.
-In addition, CAPS' All Hours “warmline” can be contacted by calling (855) 531-0761, or students can use the peer-led Crisis Textline by texting HOME to 741741.
-CAPS is also offering remote individual and group teletherapy to students residing within California.
+In addition, CAPS' All Hours can be contacted by calling (855) 531-0761, or students can use the peer-led Crisis Textline by texting HOME to 741741.
+CAPS is also offering individual and group therapy (both in-person and remote) to students residing within California.
 (State regulations prevent provision of therapy across state lines.)

 Therapy services include Single Session Therapy (SST), brief ongoing therapy, and group therapy.
 There are no fees for services.
-Students receiving one-on-one therapy at CAPS may choose to talk either by video or telephone.
+Students receiving one-on-one therapy at CAPS may choose to talk either in person or by video or telephone.
 Please call (415) 422-6352 to schedule an appointment.
 If you are concerned about a student and would like someone to follow up with them, please contact the Dean of Students Office at (415) 422-5330.
-If you or someone you know is at immediate risk of harm to self or others, please contact Public Safety at (415) 422-2911 if in San Francisco; if out of state, dial 911 or call the National Suicide Prevention Hotline at 1-800-273-8255.
+If you or someone you know is at immediate risk of harm to self or others, please contact Public Safety at (415) 422-2911 if in San Francisco; if out of state, dial 911 or call the National Suicide Prevention Hotline, dial 988.

 Walking in nature has been proven to yield effective results when it comes to reducing depression and anxiety as it allows us to calm our mind.